 - Would benefit psychologically and emotionally from more youthful-looking skin with an improved texture.

-If you believe that you may be a good candidate for dermabrasion, a qualified plastic surgeon can evaluate your circumstances, explain anything about the procedure you don't understand, answer all of your questions and help you decide if the procedure is right for you.
+If you believe you may be a good candidate for Dermabrasion, schedule your consultation with a Top Plastic Surgeon to discuss your skin rejuvenation options.
+Your surgeon will conduct a medical examination, explain anything about the procedure you don't understand, answer all of your questions and help you decide if the procedure is right for you.

 - Pain or swelling beyond normal levels